 The slogan of my youth!
 Plastic bags are stupid and useless in many situations, you just have to be prepared.
 There are many nice fabric alternatives out there, even if it's just the ones with the supermarket logo.

 But you can also quickly make your own bag.
 Without sewing from an old t-shirt.
-Here it goes to Upcycling Guide.
+Here you can learn how Upcycling instruction.

 Re-use, recycle oder upcycle